Boostcom/bl-api-v3/source/includes/bl-api/v3/02_general_info.md

 JSON model for consents.
 Keys can be dynamically created based on customer's need.

-It consists of: `'consent-slug': { status: <boolean value> }`
+It consists of: `'consent-slug': { "status": <boolean_value>, "updated_at": <time> }`

 * If status is `true` - Member approved consent.
 * If status is `false` - Member disapproved consent.
-* If you can find slug on Member: he/she haven't disapproved or approved consent.
+* If you can't find slug on Member: he/she haven't disapproved or approved consent.

+`updated_at` is the time of last consent update.
+It can be also not provided or null.

 Available consents for Loyalty Club are described in [schema](#v3-loyalty-clubs-schema).